-In this blog post, we'll be exploring a practical example of how to configure wired 802.1X with Cisco Identity Services Engine (ISE) and EAP-TEAP.
+In this blog post, let's look at a practical example of how to configure wired 802.1X with Cisco Identity Services Engine (ISE) and EAP-TEAP.
 We're breaking down a typical network scenario and explaining it in a way that's easy to understand.

 The process we'll detail involves a domain-joined PC connecting to a switch port.
 We'll walk you through configuring the ISE, the PC, and the switch to enable this sequence of events.
 By the end of this post, you'll understand this specific network access control scenario and be better equipped to manage it in your own network environment.